Agathe Lasch

 Agathe Lasch (born 4 July 1879, in Berlin; died 18 August 1942, in Riga) was a German philologist.
 She was the first female professor of German studies in Germany, and the first female professor at the University of Hamburg.
 She is a pioneer of the historical study of the Middle Low German language.
-As a Jew, Lasch was murdered during the Holocaust.
+Lasch was Jewish and was murdered during the Holocaust.